SixLabors/ImageSharp.Drawing/samples/WebGPUWindowDemo/README.md

 - the window reference
 - a deterministic `Random`
 - the `Ball[]` animation state
-- cached text paths
+- one prepared `TextBlock` and a caller-owned `DrawingTextCache` shared across frames
 - FPS accumulation state

 `InitializeScene()` does the expensive one-time work:

-- creates an `Arial` font at 24px
-- builds `TextOptions` using the current framebuffer width
-- shapes the scrolling text once with `TextBuilder.GeneratePaths(...)`
+- creates a prepared `TextBlock` with several `RichTextRun` entries
-- measures the total text height with `TextMeasurer.MeasureSize(...)`
+- measures its initial wrapped height
 - creates 1000 random balls sized and positioned for the current framebuffer

-The important pattern here is that text shaping is not done every frame.
-The sample converts the whole text block into vector paths once, then reuses that geometry as the text scrolls.
+The important pattern is that text shaping is not done every frame. `DemoApp` also owns one `DrawingTextCache` and passes it to the window loop, allowing each short-lived frame canvas to reuse glyph and run geometry from previous frames.

 ### 3. Update loop